 Highlights for metoclopramide

-2. Metoclopramide also comes in an oral solution as well as injectable forms that are only given to you by a healthcare provider.
+2. Metoclopramide also comes as an oral solution, a nasal spray, and an injectable form that is only given by a healthcare professional.

 3. Metoclopramide oral tablet is used to relieve heartburn caused by gastroesophageal reflux disease (GERD).
 It’s also used to treat symptoms of diabetic gastroparesis.